Rachel2308/MS3-belles-task-manager/README.md

 * My mentor Aaron Sinnot for his guidance
 * All the tutors, but especially Scott for his unending support, while somehow still maintaining the patience of a saint!
 * The Slack community, in particular Ed B_Lead.
-His support, both emotional and with the coding has been a huge help in enabling me to get through this project relatively unscathed.
+His support, both emotional and when I've been struggling with the code has been a huge help in enabling me to get through this project relatively unscathed.

 ---